 Duxford probably changed little from 1500 up until the 1830s, cottages fell or burnt down and were rebuilt, but the structure of the village changed after inclosure when the major farms moved out of the village to the land they had been allocated and some of the farms remaining in the village became more domestic.
 It continued as an agricultural village with almost all who lived here working in agriculture or supporting it.

-Duxford today has three pubs, two major factories, two major transport concerns, the Imperial War Museum, aircraft restoration companies, a community school, a local shop, a part-time Post Office and 2,808 people living in 1,124 households and it continues to grow and evolve.
+Duxford today has a large and well-equipped Community Centre (opened in 2020) with excellent cafe and car park for 35 cars, two pubs, the Plough and the John Barleycorn, Graystones deli and cafe, two major factories, two major transport concerns, the Imperial War Museum, with its aircraft restoration companies, a community primary school, a local shop, a beauty salon, a hairdresser, a part-time Post Office and 2,808 people living in 1,124 households and is continuing to grow and evolve.

-Page kindly contributed by Mr Tim Chudleigh of Duxford
+Page kindly contributed by Mr Tim Chudleigh of Duxford, with some of the documents kindly loaned by Mr and Mrs Longstaff.